neo4j-contrib/neomodel/README.rst

     )

 This is useful for creating large sets of data.
-It's worth experimenting with the size of batches to find the optimum performance suggestions on size around 300 - 500.
+It's worth experimenting with the size of batches to find the optimum performance.
+A suggestion is to use batch sizes of around 300 to 500 nodes.

 Hooks and Signals